nus-cs2103-AY2021S2/ip/docs/README.md

 # User Guide

 ## Introduction
-Duke is a task manager designed to keep track of your personal tasks.
+Duke is a task manager designed to keep track of your personal duke.

 ![Image](Ui.PNG)